These oven-baked, snack-size bison sliders pack a punch with their delicious fillings, condiments and buttery topping.

 This recipe makes 12 sliders which is perfect for the whole family to enjoy or to serve at a dinner party or gathering!

-- Make the meatballs.
-In a large bowl combine the ground bison, garlic, blue cheese, onions, jalapeños, egg, salt and pepper.
-Roll the mixture into 12 meatballs and place them on a baking sheet.
+Step 1.
+Make the meat mixture.
+Preheat oven to 350˚F. In a large bowl combine the ground bison, garlic, blue cheese, onions, jalapeños, egg, salt and pepper (Images 1 and 2).

-- Slice the buns.
-Slice the slider buns in half.
+Step 5.
+Prep the buns.
+Slice the slider buns in half (Image 7).
 Place the bottom half in a 9” x 13” baking dish.
+Spoon a little sauce on each bun (Image 8).

-- Bake.
-Combine the butter topping ingredients together.
-Place the remaining half of the buns on top of the meatballs and lightly brush them with the butter topping.
-Transfer to the oven and bake for 15 minutes, until golden and the cheese is melted.
+Step 7.
+Make the topping.
+Combine the butter topping ingredients together (Image 11).
+Place the remaining half of the buns on top of the meatballs and lightly brush them with the butter topping (Image 12).

 Make-Ahead Preparations